-The THSCMP addresses several requirements of Texas Essential Knowledge and Skills (TEKS) for science, and the program was relevant in these 2013-2014 Texas high school courses: (1) Environmental Systems, (2) Aquatic Sciences, and (3) Geology, Meteorology, and Oceanography.
+The THSCMP addresses several requirements of Texas Essential Knowledge and Skills (TEKS) for Science.
+The program was relevant in these 2014-2015 Texas high school courses: (1) Environmental Systems; (2) Aquatic Sciences; and (3) Geology, Meteorology, and Oceanography.
 The program also addresses several National Science Education Standards: (1) unifying concepts and processes in science, (2) science as inquiry, (3) physical science, (4) Earth and space science, (5) science and technology, and (6) science in personal and social perspectives.

-TEKS and Standards related to applying scientific methods in field and laboratory investigations in these courses are well covered in the coastal monitoring program.
-Specific requirements, such as (1) collecting data and making measurements with precision, (2) analyzing data using mathematical methods, (3) evaluating data and identifying trends, and (4) planning and implementing investigative procedures, are an excellent fit with the program.
-TEKS and Standards requiring students to use critical thinking and scientific problem solving to make informed decisions are also well served.
-Teachers and scientists can use the program to illustrate to students the role science could, should, or does play in developing public policy.
-A case study of a local erosion problem could be used to illustrate.
+TEKS and Standards related to applying scientific methods in field and laboratory investigations are well covered in the coastal-monitoring program.
+Specific requirements such as (1) collecting data and making measurements with precision, (2) analyzing data using mathematical methods, (3) evaluating data and identifying trends, and (4) planning and implementing investigative procedures are also an excellent fit with the program, as are standards requiring students to use critical thinking and scientific problem solving to make informed decisions.
+In addition, teachers and scientists can use the program (such as in a case study of a local erosion problem) to illustrate to students the role science could, should, or does play in developing public policy.